dcsaorg/DCSA-OpenAPI/domain/event/README.md

 <a name="v110"></a>[Release v1.1.0 (1 September 2021)](https://app.swaggerhub.com/domains-docs/dcsaorg/EVENT_DOMAIN/1.1.0)
 ---
 Cleanup done for OVS major release.
-Deprecated fields removed from Events
+Deprecated fields removed from Events.
+**NB:** This version is released before 1.0.4 - so all updates in 1.0.4 is **not** included here
 - remove deprecated `scheduleID` from `TransportSubscriptionBody`
 - An alternative `TransportSubscriptionBodyWithScheduleID` has been created to support backward compatability in T&T
 - `eventClassifierCode` added as a simple object